What is it?

 - Maximum interest rate of 1.0% for the portion of the loan that is not forgiven

 - Loans issued prior to June 5 have a maturity of 2 years.
 Loans issued after June 5 have a maturity of 5 years.

 - Payment deferment of up to six months, with interest accruing during that time

 - 100% SBA guaranty to the bank

 What portion of the loan will be forgiven?

-The amount of loan forgiveness will be equal to the sum of approved expenses incurred during the 8-week period following the loan origination date.
+The amount of loan forgiveness will be equal to the sum of approved expenses incurred during the designated period following the loan origination date.
 Eligible expenses for forgiveness will include: